 - Digital payment methods have been used by over 70% of all consumers

 Why has digital become such an essential element of the fabric of Chinese society?
-China, later to develop than other global powers made the leap economically at a time where technology was abundant.
-They skipped traditional media forms and leapt straight to digital tech, smartphones, e-commerce and social networking.
+China, which was later to develop than other global powers made the leap economically at a time when technology was abundant.
+They skipped traditional media forms and leaped straight to digital tech, smartphones, e-commerce, and social networking.

 6) International Products sell with Long Term Commitment

-This requires time, no product or business is an overnight success in China but by working with trusted partner on intelligent strategy over a 6 month starting period products & services can make a mark.
+This requires time, no product or business is an overnight success in China but by working with a trusted partner on an intelligent strategy over a 6-month starting period products & services can make a mark.

 International products remain especially popular in a market typically associated with local Chinese fakes.

-International = Quality in the mind of the Chinese consumers.
+International = Quality in the mind of Chinese consumers.

-Long term strategy and consistent branding have been behind the success of Blackmores in China, they embraced E-Commerce Strategy not only on large platforms such as a Tmall but also engaged closely with their community.
+Long-term strategy and consistent branding have been behind the success of Blackmores in China, they embraced E-Commerce Strategy not only on large platforms such as Tmall but also engaged closely with their community.

 7) Quality Mandarin Chinese Content